HassanAllawati21/SimpleClock/README.md

 # SimpleClock
-# Python code for simple clock as a beginner easy side project
+# Beginner python code that creates a simple clock with a downloaded font
-# Created a while back but uploaded now for iternship finding purposes
+# Font called Old London